 A close-up of the fan vaulting, popular in France during the 12th century.

 One of a row of halls in the fortress.
 The halls once provided segregated quarters for knights from France, England, Germany, Italy, and Spain.
 The vaulting is a none-too-refined Turkish reconstruction.

 Near the fortress, el-Jazzar built this Turkish bath.

 Near the old fortress, El-Jazzar built a mosque surrounded by a courtyard whose portico is lined with columns taken from Caesarea.

 A cruder side of the courtyard.

-A Turkish clock tower (1906) at the entrance to the Khan el-Umdan, which once served the Genoese quarter.
+A clock tower was erected in 1906 at the entrance to the Khan el-Umdan, an inn that once served Genoese travelers.
 Genoa had helped in the city's capture in 1104, and the Genoese quarter was an important one.